AUSTRALIAN CENTRE FOR CANCER GLYCOMICS (A2CG)

 The Institute's Laboratory of Vaccines for the Developing World is led by Prof Michael Good and is comprised of a dedicated team of postdoctoral researchers, research assistants, regulatory experts and graduate students working in collaboration with Australian and international researchers.
 The current focus of the laboratory is the development of a Group A Streptococcal vaccine candidate and a malaria vaccine candidate, known as PlasProtect®.
 PlasProtect® is the world’s most advanced blood-stage, whole parasite, malaria vaccine candidate and uses whole malaria parasites that overcomes the limitations of sub-unit vaccine approaches.
 PlasProtecT® is currently in human clinical trials.

 FRAUNHOFER ITEM & INSTITUTE FOR GLYCOMICS JOINT LABORATORY FOR ANTI-INFECTIVE RESEARCH

-The Institute for Glycomics have partnered with the Fraunhofer Institute for Toxicology and Experimental Medicine and the Hannover Medical School, Hannover Germany in an internationally-funded program called ‘iCAIR: Fraunhofer International Consortium for Anti-Infective Research’ to develop new anti-infective drugs.
+The Institute for Glycomics have partnered with Germany's Fraunhofer Institute for Toxicology and Experimental Medicine (Fraunhofer ITEM), Hannover Medical School, and the Helmholtz Centre for Infection Research in an internationally-funded program called ‘iCAIR®: Fraunhofer International Consortium for Anti-Infective Research’ to develop new anti-infective drugs.
 The Consortium aims to discover new treatments to combat respiratory viruses including influenza virus and respiratory infection-causing bacteria and fungi.